 God isn’t co-dependent.
 He doesn’t “bless our mess”.
 God blesses us with gifts of growth so that we can clean up our own mess.
 But if we don’t use those gifts, we will become a mess.

-“I’m just a person who writes about her experiences to hopefully help others not fall where I have.
+“I’m just a person who writes about her experiences to help others not fall where I have.
 I hope that my lessons can inspire.
 I pray I can produce hope in others.
-I write about me to unburden my soul of the weight I feel to just help one person.” -Daniela V. Mangini
+I write because I’m called to.
+I testify because I have to.
+We’re all on the same journey, so we may as well travel together.” -Daniela Vinci